 Air pollution sources typically emit a mixture of toxic gases.
-For instance, wildfires, diesel engines, and other combustion processes typically release carbon monoxide, nitric oxides, volatile organic compounds, and other harmful gases to the atmosphere.
+For instance, wildfires, diesel engines, and other combustion processes typically release carbon monoxide, nitric oxides, volatile organic compounds, and other harmful gases into the atmosphere.
 Elevated concentrations of these toxic gases are harmful to human health and the environment.
 For example, nitric oxide pollution forms acid rain, and carbon monoxide poisoning is a well-known health hazard.

 The toxic gaseous pollutants of greatest concern in urban environments include sulfur dioxide, nitrogen dioxide, and carbon monoxide.
-These are primarily emitted into the air by the combustion of fossil fuels such as kerosene, gasoline, and natural gas burned in power plants, cars, and other combustion driven equipment.
+These are primarily emitted into the air by the combustion of fossil fuels such as kerosene, gasoline, and natural gas burned in power plants, cars, and other combustion-driven equipment.
 Ozone is another important pollutant that is formed in the atmosphere when nitrogen dioxide and various volatile organic compounds undergo complex photochemical reactions.

 Carbon monoxide is a colorless, odorless gas produced when incomplete combustion occurs.
 It's the most common toxic gas.
-The main source of carbon monoxide are gasoline or diesel powered vehicles, but other sources include residential heating systems, certain industrial processes, and wildfires.
+The main source of carbon monoxide are gasoline or diesel-powered vehicles, but other sources include residential heating systems, certain industrial processes, and wildfires.